 No need to fear a simple hallucination.

 When you reach this state, try to take deep breaths.
-Your body will be pulsating/vibrating, and you may hear loud noises and buzzing sounds in your ears, the buzzing can be incredibly intense, but it is not a real soul, so your ears are fine.
-One reason you do not want to stop sleep paralysis (besides somnambulism), is that you can use it as an “eject” button to astral travel.
+Your body will be pulsating/vibrating, and you may hear loud noises and buzzing sounds in your ears.
+The buzzing can be incredibly intense, but it is not a real soul, so your ears are fine.
+You do not want to stop sleep paralysis (besides somnambulism) because you can use it as an “eject” button to astral travel.

-If you wanted to astral project, you have to focus on raising the intensity of these, but since we are talking about Lucid Dreaming, you are going to ignore sleep paralysis entirely.
-Focus on your desired dream, on what you had planned for your lucid ride (or focus on something, or somewhere you want to be), keep calm and repeat to yourself “I am lucid, I am in a dream, I am dreaming, I am aware” and similar stuff around that.
+If you wanted to astral project, you have to focus on raising the intensity of these.
+Still, since we are talking about Lucid Dreaming, you are going to ignore sleep paralysis entirely.
+Focus on your desired dream, on what you had planned for your lucid ride (or focus on something, or somewhere you want to be), keep calm, and repeat to yourself, “I am lucid, I am in a dream, I am dreaming, I am aware” and similar stuff around that.
 Always in the affirmative and present tense.
 Of course, you will repeat it mentally.
 Soon you will find yourself in the dream, completely lucid, right at the start of your new REM phase!

 And that’s it!
-As you can see, this is all about sleep paralysis and no reason to fear it.
+As you can see, this is all about sleep paralysis, and no reason to fear it.
 It actually would be a problem if you did not have the “blessing” or mechanism of sleep paralysis (for example, somnambulism.)
-I did talk about sleep paralysis also in an earlier blog entry, and you can check it out in this.
+I talked about sleep paralysis in an earlier blog entry, and you can check it out at this.
 You can find some additional information there, but it gets down to just this.

 Can you prolong a lucid dream?

-Another problem is not being able to have long-lasting lucids, or maybe, having just “mini-lucid dreams” and wake up prematurely.
+Another problem is not being able to have long-lasting lucids or having just “mini-lucid dreams” and waking up prematurely.
 If you always have lucid dreams that are very short, it could mean a few aspects.
 I will share them with you.

 - Be patient; practice makes the champion!